NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - S5X means in Sharingan mode for Sasuke and Kakashi.
 Similar for other transformations.
 - 1C or 2C means charged once or twice respectively
 - Act4A means the activated part of a 4A counter.
 This can also be seen on command grabs such as Tsunade's Jump A as ActJA
+- A8A means the activated part of 8A.
 - GRKnJ and ARKnJ are ground and air attack substitutions; LKnJ is the non attack version
 - 5X8 is an example where the move begins with 5X but needs a press of 8 to do something different.
 This essentially works like 8X, but it is different solely for comboing into the move as if you input 8X and release the 8, you will do 5X.
 These moves are seen at the first active frame of the move in most cases
 - DI (Directional Input) is on a few air moves.
 This allows you to hold forward or back as you begin the move to change how your momentum is applied